Adrian Peterson: 2019 season

 On March 13, 2019, Peterson signed a two-year, $8 million contract to stay with the Washington Redskins.
 After being a healthy scratch in Week 1, Peterson was slated to become the starter following a knee injury to starter Derrius Guice.
 He got the start in Week 2 against the Dallas Cowboys.
 In the 31–21 loss, Peterson rushed for his 107th career touchdown, which passed Jim Brown for fifth on the all-time rushing touchdown list.

 In Week 8, against the Minnesota Vikings, Peterson passed Jerome Bettis and LaDainian Tomlinson for sixth all-time on the career rushing yards list.

 On December 15, against the Philadelphia Eagles, Peterson passed Curtis Martin for fifth all-time in rushing yards, as well as becoming the tenth player in NFL history to reach 3,000 career rushing attempts and tied Walter Payton for fourth all-time in rushing touchdowns with 110.
 Peterson finished the season with 211 carries for 898 rushing yards and five rushing touchdowns while adding 17 receptions for 142 receiving yards.
 He recorded two games going over 100 rushing yards.
 He was the recipient of the Art Rooney Award.
 Peterson was named to the Pro Football Hall of Fame All-Decade Team for the 2010s.
 He was released by the team on September 4, 2020.

 Detroit Lions

 On September 6, 2020, Peterson signed a one-year $1.05 million contract with the Detroit Lions.
-In his first game for the Lions, he rushed 14 times for 93 yards and had three receptions for 21 receiving yards in a 27–23 loss to the Chicago Bears.
-In Week 12, against the Houston Texans, he had 15 carries for 55 rushing yards and two rushing touchdowns in the 41–25 loss.

-In Week 13 against the Chicago Bears, Peterson rushed for 57 yards and two touchdowns, including the game winner late in the fourth quarter, during the 34–30 win.
+In his first game for the Lions, he had 114 yards from scrimmage in a 27–23 loss to the Chicago Bears.
+In Week 12, against the Houston Texans, he had two rushing touchdowns in the 41–25 loss.
+In Week 13 against the Chicago Bears, Peterson had two touchdowns, including the game winner late in the fourth quarter, during the 34–30 win.
 Overall, Peterson appeared in 16 games and started ten games for the Lions in 2020.
 Throughout the season, he shared the backfield with D'Andre Swift and Kerryon Johnson.
 He finished with 156 carries for 604 yards and seven rushing touchdowns.